dcf21/ephemeris-compute-de430/README.md

 This can be done with the shell script `setup.sh`.
 The total download size will be around 500 MB.

-Note that once you have built `ephemerisCompute`, you must not change its location within your file system.
+Once you have built `ephemerisCompute`, you must not change its location within your file system.
 During the build process, the absolute path to the downloaded data files is stored, and the code will be unable to find these data files if their path changes.
-If you move the code, you must fully rebuild the
+If you move the code, you must fully rebuild it:
-code:

 ```
 make clean